LOADING ...

 is not a new phenomenon.
 Over the centuries

-of Ireland's old oak forests leveled for military
+of Ireland's old oak forests were leveled for

 The Great Oak of stood on the property